SandeshRangreji/Iterative-Query-Refinement/USAGE.md

 ---

-### Comparing BERTopic vs LDA
+### Comparing Topic Models

-Run both models on the same queries, then compare results:
+Run multiple models on the same queries, then compare results:

 ```bash
 # Step 1: Run BERTopic (if not already done)